-Support increased federal investment in the nation's transportation infrastructure, including maintenance of the existing system and expansion, as well as language included in the current authorization act giving priority to highway transportation funding for evacuation routes surrounding military facilities.
+Support increased federal investment in the nation's transportation infrastructure, including maintenance and expansion of the existing system, programs that expand non-motorized travel choices (such as Transportation Alternatives), and language included in the current authorization act giving priority to highway transportation funding for evacuation routes surrounding military facilities.
 As Congress works on a new surface transportation authorization, support greater coordination and decision-making authority for metropolitan areas and local governments in determining how transportation funding is spent.
 Efforts to address the economic impacts of the COVID-19 pandemic should also include an infrastructure component, which will help to provide long-needed infrastructure improvements while creating new workforce opportunities in the region and across the nation.

-In FY 2020, USDOT had an overall funding level of \$86.2 billion, with a discretionary funding level of \$24.8 billion and \$61.3 billion in obligation limitations.
+In FY 2020, the US Department of Transportation (USDOT) had an overall funding level of \$86.2 billion, with a discretionary funding level of \$24.8 billion and \$61.3 billion in obligation limitations.
 The President's FY 2021 budget proposed a reduction for USDOT, including the elimination of numerous programs, at an overall funding level of \$82.9 billion (a \$3.6 billion decrease from the FY 2019 enacted level) and a discretionary funding level of \$21.6 billion (a \$4.9 billion decrease from the FY 2019 enacted level).
 Congress has not completed the FY 2021 appropriations bill for USDOT, but the House bill contains higher funding levels than were included in the President's FY 2021 budget.
 The House FY 2021 Transportation/Housing and Urban Development (T-HUD) appropriations bill provides total USDOT funding of \$107.2 billion.

 Investments in transportation are necessary for a strong economy and help spur growth.
 These investments not only make necessary improvements to regional and national infrastructure, but also create jobs - both during the construction of the facilities, as well as through the access they provide to other employment opportunities.
 Northern Virginia's need for transportation solutions for all modes will continue to grow in size and scope.
+This includes the need for bicycle and pedestrian facilities that help improve travel choices while providing public health benefits, as well as other efforts to address "last-mile" connections to home and work.
 Fairfax County has taken actions to substantially increase local funding for transportation infrastructure and service.
 The Commonwealth has also taken important steps forward, and the federal government must also do its part.
 The Fixing America's Surface Transportation Act (FAST Act), the surface transportation bill that was enacted in 2015, included additional funding for many programs vital to the County and the Commonwealth, and funding must be provided in accordance with those authorized levels.
 The FAST Act was set to expire on September 30, 2020, but was extended for one year (attached to the Continuing Appropriations Act, 2021 and Other Extensions Act (P.L.
 116-159)).
 Fairfax County opposes any efforts to reduce transportation funding from the levels authorized in the FAST Act, as well as efforts to eliminate programs essential for the County.
 Safety must also continue to be an important focus of transportation projects.